volcengine/verl/docs/advance/rollout_trace.rst

 2. veRL Configuration Parameters

    1. ``trainer.rollout_trace.backend=weave``
-   2. ``trainer.logger=['console', 'wandb']``.
-This item is optional.
+   2. ``trainer.logger=['console', 'wandb']``: This item is optional.
 Trace and logger are independent functions.
 When using Weave, it is recommended to also enable the wandb logger to implement both functions in one system.
    3. ``trainer.project_name=$project_name``
    4. ``trainer.experiment_name=$experiment_name``
+   5. ``actor_rollout_ref.rollout.mode=async``: Since trace is mainly used for agentic RL, need to enable agent toop using async mode for either vllm or sglang.

 Note:
 The Weave Free Plan comes with a default monthly network traffic allowance of 1GB.
 During the training process, the amount of trace data generated is substantial, reaching dozens of gigabytes per day, so it is necessary to select an appropriate wandb plan.